adelansari/discord-go-bot/README.md

 Useful command:
 - `go mod tidy`

-### Commands
+## Commands:
+Message Commands:
 ```
+Help Command:
-!help    -  A list of help commands.
+.help     -  A list of help commands.

+Core Commands:
+.gopher   -  To show pages of Gopher images in an embed.
+.giveaway -  Creating a giveaway or picking a random winner.
+.jokes	  -  Displays a random joke.
+.8ball    -  Answer to all your [yes/no] questions.

+Misc.
+Commands:
-!ping    -  To ping the bot!
+.ping     -  To ping the bot!
-!pong    -  To pong the bot!
+.pong     -  To pong the bot!
-!gopher  -  To show pages of Gopher images in an embed
+.invite   -  To invite the bot to your server!
 ```
+Interaction/slash commands:
+Slash commands are accecible by using forward slash  `/`